 There is agreement on the need for open data to give an accurate picture of UK public libraries.
 Locations, staff, type, financial details, stock, and what goes on in them.

 How can we encourage all UK public libraries to publish accurate and timely data to a set standard?

 National library statistics provide high-level comparative stats.
-For example, issues per year, per authority.
+For example, number of book issues per year, per authority.
 Not much about individual libraries.

 The problem with this is that it has no obvious use.
 No local authority would accept data without the detail of each library.
 So why compile such data at a national level?